avip8288/AI-Lover/README.md

 *   **Dynamic User Profiling**: Automatically creates and updates a user profile based on your chats to better understand your personality, preferences, and history.
 *   **Web Search Integration**: Can access up-to-date information from the web via the Tavily API to discuss current events and a wide range of topics.
 *   **Content Moderation**: Includes a safety guard layer to ensure conversations remain appropriate and constructive.
+*   **Dynamic AI Emotional State (New!)**: Powered by a custom Mixture of Experts (MoE) model, the AI can dynamically perceive, express, and manage its own emotional state based on conversation context, leading to more human-like and empathetic interactions.
 *   **Modular Tech Stack**: Built with a modern Python stack including Streamlit for the UI, LangGraph for the agentic logic, and a variety of powerful Large Language Models (LLMs) for different tasks.

 ### 🛠️ How to Use